 - Has there ever been a palliative care awareness campaign?

 The Report Card’s state policy recommendations (starting on page 26) are broken out into “Workforce,” “Payment,” “Quality, Standards, and Research,” “Clinician Skill Building,” and “Public and Clinician Awareness”; the individual state report prioritizes these recommendations.
 Based on your state findings – including your knowledge of what is feasible in the local policy environment – select 2-3 top recommendations that most directly address the highest priority gaps.
 This section is full of examples of initiatives from other states that you can model your work on.

 Goal: Launch or expand a palliative care program in a hospital or local community

 - Incorporate the Report Card into meetings with administrators and program funders to provide greater context on the need that your program could fill.

-Leveraging the Report Card with your C-suite, funders, or other key stakeholders will depend on your goals – are you hoping to start a palliative care program?
+Leveraging the Report Card and individual state report with your C-suite, funders, or other key stakeholders will depend on your goals – are you hoping to start a palliative care program?
 Grow your existing program?
 Support clinician skill-building?
 That said, the Report Card can be useful in inspiring action across these audiences because it provides context for your goals.
 In lower-grade states, the Report Card can create urgency because it highlights large gaps in palliative care access for patients with serious illness.
 For higher-grade states, there is a great opportunity to cement your reputation as a national leader.